 If you use the Metamask app on your mobile device, then you can simply unlock your wallet using any of the available biometric methods like Face ID, fingerprint, PIN, or Face Unlock.

-Step 3: Ensure Binance Smart Chain is the selected network.
+Step 3: Ensure Binance Smart Chain is the selected network on your wallet.

 Since we’re adding XTZ (Binance-Pegged) to Metamask via the Binance Smart Chain, you want to make sure that you have already added the Binance Smart Chain network to your Metamask wallet and selected it as the default network.